nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:

-- If the macro is already defined, this command will replaced the old mapping with the new one.
+- If the macro is already defined, this command will replace the old mapping with the new one.

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>